naufik/shadow-blocks-but-in-haskell/README.md

 ## Progress

-- **10/11**: The player can now properly move, although mostly everything is still hardcoded in `Main.hs`.
+- **10 November**: The player can now properly move, although mostly everything is still hardcoded in `Main.hs`.
 May want to create better abstraction for this purpose but I am still trying to figure out how.

+## Issues

+So as you may wonder, the following are the unresolved issues I am having with the project.

+- This game is based on the graphics library `gloss`.
+Gloss is great as a graphics library and it goes the extra mile for allowing "games" to be played by having an update loop and a keyboard event handler.
+However I seem to not be able to find an "on button hold" event.
+- With `Haskell`'s type system, we have inheritance but we do not have heterogeneous lists.
+Making it somewhat difficult to have a "World" containing different types of entity.
+Right now my workaround to this is the Prop system (somewhat like a make-believe/make-do entity component system).